alliefleming/yellowco.co/_posts/2016-03-24-yellow-conference-2016-you-coming.markdown

 <img class="aligncenter wp-image-4862 size-full" src="http://yellowconference.com/wp-content/uploads/2015/11/Jessica-Hische-website.jpg" alt="" width="288" height="288" /></p>
 <p>[expand title="JESSICA HISCHE</p>
 <p><em>Letterer, Illustrator, &amp;&nbsp;Type Designer</em>" tag="p"]</p>
-<p><em><span class="run-in">Jessica Hische is a lettering artist</span>, illustrator, author, and self-described &ldquo;avid internetter&rdquo; working in San Francisco and Brooklyn.
+<p><em> Jessica Hische is a lettering artist , illustrator, author, and self-described &ldquo;avid internetter&rdquo; working in San Francisco and Brooklyn.
 After graduating with a degree in Graphic and Interactive Design from Tyler School of Art (Temple University) in 2006, she worked for Headcase Design in Philadelphia before taking a position as Senior Designer at Louise Fili Ltd. In 2009, after two and a half years, Jessica left to further her freelance career and embark on several fun personal projects.
 Jessica began Daily Drop Cap, a project in which every day she created a new illustrative letter, working through the alphabet a total of twelve times.
 The popularity of Daily Drop Cap really kickstarted her career as a letterer, and has inspired many other designers to start daily lettering projects.
 Daily Drop Cap concluded in 2011, but you can find the letters in all sorts of places, from postcard sets to iPhone cases.</em></p>
 <p><em>Jessica&rsquo;s clients includes Wes Anderson, The United States Postal Service, Tiffany &amp; Co., The New York Times, Penguin Books, Target, Starbucks, American Express, and Wired Magazine.
 She has also released several commercial typefaces which are available in her store.
 Jessica has been named a Print Magazine New Visual Artist (20 under 30), one of Forbes 30 under 30 in Art and Design, an ADC Young Gun, and a &ldquo;Person to Watch&rdquo; by GD USA.
 She&rsquo;s been personally profiled in many magazines including Eye Magazine (UK),Communication Arts, Grafik Magazine (UK), and Novum Magazine (Germany).
 Her first book, In Progress, is available through Chronicle Books.</em></p>
 <p>FIND MORE OF JESSICA&nbsp;HERE:</p>
 <p><a href="http://jessicahische.is/" target="_blank">jessicahische.is</a>&nbsp;/ <a href="https://twitter.com/jessicahische" target="_blank">Twitter</a> / <a href="https://www.instagram.com/jessicahische/" target="_blank">Insta</a></p>